joanbr4/react-socket-chat-app/README.md

 docker compose up -d
 ```

-To making all installation and run all differents scripts, browse inside subfolders' README.md and follow the instructions
+To install and run all different scripts, navigate to the Server/Client Subfoler, and read the following instructions and execute it in the terminal.

-Heading to Server/ README.md to know about it and put this in terminal, <a href='Server'>here</a>
+Navigate to the Server subfolder, <a href='Server'>here</a>

-Heading to Client/ README.md to know about it and put this in terminal, <a href='Client'>here</a>
+Navigate to the Client subfolder, <a href='Client'>here</a>

 <br/>